Current Opportunities

 Here at FEL we pride ourselves on being a close-knit team with one common goal: Changing our world for the better.
 Project by project.
 If that sounds like you, have a look at our current open opportunities.
 Your next great role could be with us, making a tangible difference to the way people in your community eat, move and live.

-Let us tell you what we’re about, what we can offer and what we’re looking for.
-If it sounds like you (and you like the sound of us), then tell us more about yourself: email us your CV and attach a word document that explains why you’d like to work for us and what you can bring to the role (500 words max).
-We will need both by midnight 2nd March 2025.
+If it sounds like you (and you like the sound of us), then tell us more about yourself: email us your CV and attach a short covering letter (500 words max) explaining why you’d like to work for us and what you’ll bring to the role.
+Email us at, info@felscotland.org

 Energy Advice Officer

-You’ll work closely with the FEL Communications team to raise awareness and understanding of the climate and nature emergency, in particular related to energy themes and to grow our FEL membership.
+You’ll work closely with the FEL Communications team to raise awareness and understanding of the climate and nature emergency, related to energy themes and to grow our FEL membership.
 You’ll then help our members advocate effectively for climate action and amplify the voices of their communities in pushing for change specifically relating to energy themes.
 You’ll also be involved in recruiting, retaining and supporting volunteers, and will manage up to 15 of them directly.

 We are always looking for new volunteers